See your network come to life in Alloy!

 What is a network in Alloy?

 You can view all available networks by selecting the button in the right panel.
-The selected network displays with a tick in the right panel.
-It also appears overlaid on the map.
+The networks are listed and a toggle switch indicates whether they are active and displayed on the the map.

 Active network and data referencing